Smart3DLiDAR/ICESat-2-Photon-Denoising/README.md

 More detailed information about the algorithm and code implementation can be found in the article “Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise”.To link to this article:  https://doi.org/10.1080/15481603.2025.2507985

-If you use this code, please be sure to cite the following paper:
-Zhenyang Hui, Li Zhang, Shuanggen Jin, Wenbo Chen, Penggen Cheng & Yao Yevenyo Ziggah (2025) Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise, GIScience & Remote Sensing, 62:1, 2507985, DOI:10.1080/15481603.2025.2507985
+If you use this code, please be sure to cite the following paper:Zhenyang Hui, Li Zhang, Shuanggen Jin, Wenbo Chen, Penggen Cheng and Yao Yevenyo Ziggah Ziggah.
+Progressive noise photons removal from ICESAT-2 data based on the characteristics of different types of noise, GIScience & Remote Sensing, 2025, 62 (1), 2507985. doi: 10.1080/15481603.2025.2507985.